IjzerenHein/famous-map/README.md

 ## Known issues & performance

-##### Scrolling on mobile devices
+##### Google-Maps and Scrolling on mobile devices

 Famo.us prevents scrolling on mobile-devices by disabling the 'touch-event'.
 This is a known issue in famo.us and should be addressed in the next release.
 To workaround this issue, out-comment the following lines 119 - 122 in Engine.js:

 ```javascript
 // prevent scrolling via browser